archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 Whether your snippet is internal or external, you can refer to it in liquid files the usual way, using the `{% render %}` liquid tag.
 Our CLI will handle snippet resolution automatically at build time.

-#### How The CLI Handle Internal Snippets
+#### How The CLI Handles Internal Snippets

-When our CLI encounter the `{% render %}` liquid tag, it will first search your component's internal snippets sub-folder.
+When our CLI encounter the `{% render %}` liquid tag, it will first search your component's internal snippets' subfolder.
 When it is not found, it will then search your Collection's `components` workspace folder.

 ---

 ### SVG Components

 There is a subtype of component that benefits from SVG optimisation process.
-The liquid files need to be named in a specific way and their content should be limited to a single SVG image.
+The liquid files need to be named in a specific way, and their content should be limited to a single SVG image.

 #### Name formats recognized as SVG

-Any one of these name patterns, or any combination of them, will trigger SVG Optimization process.
+Any one of these name patterns, or any combination of them, will trigger the SVG Optimization process.

 - Ends with `.svg.liquid`, ie: `star.svg.liquid`
 - Ends with `-svg`, ie: `star-svg.liquid`